This post may contain affiliate links. Please read our disclosure policy.

 • Make the sauce.
 Whisk all the chili sauce ingredients in a small bowl.
 Cover with plastic wrap and refrigerate until ready to use.

 • Coat the shrimp.
-Peel and devein the shrimps with tails left on.
-Then, in three separate bowls, dredge the shrimp in the flour mix, then the egg mix, then the bread crumb mix
+Peel and devein the shrimp with tails left on.
+Then, in three separate bowls, dredge the shrimp in the flour mix, then the egg mix, then the breadcrumb mix.

 • Try adding some crushed pineapples or pineapple preserves to the sweet chili sauce, for extra sweetness.